 - Represent parent carers in Birmingham at all strategic SEND and Additional Needs forums within the city. - Gather the views of local families to provide an insight into the lived experience of children, young people and families across the city and working across the partnership to facilitate improvements.
-As an equal partner in this arrangement, it will provide effective support and challenge to services. - Provide the recognised communication route with all parent carers in Birmingham; raising collective parent carer views, sharing information and collating the feedback which comes from all parent carers and their support groups in the city. - Where concerns are raised that the principles in the Co-production Framework have been disregarded by either parent carers or by others in the partnership, Birmingham Parent Carer Forum will play its part in seeking to put this right quickly. - Jointly with the partnership, ensure wide and diverse participation of parents and carers and consider how best to increase participation of children and young people, so they also have an equal voice in the services designed to support them. - Publicise examples of co-production successes to demonstrate how this way of working can bring better results for all parties (e.g. through case studies), so as to keep the Framework alive and in the Partnership's gaze. - Over summer 2022, agree simple and clear procedures for the how to escalate and resolve any issues arising.
+As an equal partner in this arrangement, it will provide effective support and challenge to services. - Will provide various methods of communication for all parents and carers in Birmingham.
+We will help with raising collective parent carer voices, sharing information and collating the feedback which comes from all parent and carers the city. - Where concerns are raised that the principles in the Co-production Framework have been disregarded by either parent carers or by others in the partnership, Birmingham Parent Carer Forum will play its part in seeking to put this right quickly. - Jointly with the partnership, ensure wide and diverse participation of parents and carers and consider how best to increase participation of children and young people, so they also have an equal voice in the services designed to support them. - Publicise examples of co-production successes to demonstrate how this way of working can bring better results for all parties (e.g. through case studies), so as to keep the Framework alive and in the Partnership's gaze. - Agree simple and clear procedures to enable the organisation to co-produce effectively.